 Other Stuff to Know - 5

 The technology now exits to recover all types of electronic postings, including any deleted materials and encrypted messages.
-Today, through the application Photo Finder by Face.com, Facebook users can locate any photos of themselves or a friend to be found on Facebook.
+Today, there are a number of available applications one can use to locate any photos of oneself or a friend to be found on specific sites such as Facebook.
 In the near future, such facial recognition and social-connections software will likely enable an individual and others to pull up all photos of that person that exist anywhere on the Internet.
-Work is also underway on the development of aggregator programs designed to pull together such images of an individual and all other types of online data posted on a multitude of Web sites by both that individual and anything pertaining to that person posted by others.
+Work is also underway on the development of aggregator programs designed to pull together such images of an individual and all other types of online data posted on a multitude of websites by both that individual and anything pertaining to that person posted by others.

 The Internet is making it more and more difficult for anyone to hide.
 If your image is captured on someone’s camera, cellphone or video, there a high probability it will end up on a social media site where your identity will be “discovered”.
 Furthermore, new GPS technology can now disclose the location of photos taken by cameras and cellphones to within 15 feet of where they were taken as soon as they are posted on the Internet, including on Twitter.

 This aggregated information will end up forming your online identity to be used by employers, loan officers, universities, prospective dates and others to size you up and determine your desirability as an employee, borrower, student applicant or mate among other things.
 These judgments will likely be made in seconds.
 The providers of such identity files may even prescreen you according to certain rating criteria for their subscribers.

 Apart from you having no control over your own identity file, the other big problem with having all this information available is that most people will invariably pay far more attention to the bad stuff than to the good things about you.
 Unfortunately, the reality is that few will ever take the time or go to the effort of attempting to put the bad stuff in context and weigh it against all your good stuff before making a decision.
 That’s life.